 [[Ed: Text here is via personal communication from Bob Heile (bheile@ieee.org) and was authored by Bob and Sum Chin Sean.
-Many references to specifications are still needed here.]]
+The editor thanks Paul Duffy (paduffy@cisco.com) for forwarding updated text from Bob and additional comments/input on this section.]]